Overview

 One deviation from this logic is that colour palette is selected

-argument consistently in all functions
+using a pal argument consistently in all functions

 regardless of whether the colour palette relates to a colour scale or